in Idaho, USA

 What do the numbers of hospital in Idaho mean?

-We are only looking at Acute Care and Critical Access Hospitals.
-There is one less hospital in Idaho than the previous year.
-Hospitals are rated on a scale of one to five, five being the highest rating.
-A hospitals rating can improve or decline based on patient surveys and other reported quality measures.
-Note that not all hospitals have a star rating.
+We are counting Acute Care and Critical Access Hospitals.
+We are not inlcuding Psychiatric Hospitals, Department of Defense or VA Hospitals.
+The number of hospitals is lower than the previous year in Idaho.
+Hospitals are rated by CMS on a scale of one to five, five being the highest rating.
+A hospitals rating can become better or worse based on patient surveys and other reported quality measures.
+Not all hospitals receive a star rating.

-There is one more hospital with a five star rating in Idaho than the previous year.
-How about hospitals with a four star ratings improved?
-There are 5 more hospitals with a 4 star rating which is higher than the previous year in Idaho.
+There is one more hospital with a 5 star rating in Idaho than the previous year.
+What are the numbers for four star ratings hospitals?
+There are 5 more hospitals with a four star rating in Idaho than the previous year.

 The directory of Hospitals of the States and Territories was last updated 1/30/2020.